 VAT cash accounting scheme

-Only if it has an estimated taxable turnover of no more than £1.35 million.
+Only if your business has an estimated taxable turnover of no more than £1.35 million.
 You can then remain in the scheme as long as your turnover stays below £1.6 million.

 Retail and VAT margin schemes

-VAT retail schemes are helpful in making your calculations for VAT that bit easier.
+VAT retail schemes are intended to simplify the way retail businesses work out the value of their taxable sales.
 Rather than working out the VAT for each individual sale, you just do it once with every VAT return instead.

 There are three standard VAT retail schemes: